MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-1-2-analyze-core-dumps-lldb-debugger.md

 _Applies to:_ &nbsp; .NET Core 2.1, .NET Core 3.1

-This article introduces how to open and analyze system generated core dump in lldb debugger.
+This article introduces how to install and configure the lldb debugger in Linux, then open and analyze system generated .NET Core dump in lldb debugger.

 ## Prerequisites